tshepang/blog/content/The Lazarus Project (2008).md

 +++

 Slow pacing gives it a feeling of self-importance, and makes it boring, especially after lethal injection.
-Having a bad actor as lead doesn\'t help either.
-Luckily, the other performances aren\'t so bad, though none is any spectacular.
+Having a bad actor as lead doesn't help either.
+Luckily, the other performances aren't so bad, though none is any spectacular.
 The twist is rather implausible.